sr39/gizmo-debug/scripts/gizmo_documentation.md

     HubbleParam = hubble parameter "h" for the run Redshift = redshift of snapshot

 Then, for *each* particle type, there are a set of structures/arrays; these are sub-divided by PARTICLE TYPE. particle type=0 is *always* gas.
-The other particle types are *always* collisionless.
+The other particle types are not.
 What we chose them to represent is arbitrary and depends on the compile-time flags in the code.
 For the default example we are discussing here:

     0 = gas
     1 = high-resolution dark matter